 Read Full Transcript:

-Hello and welcome to Bike Loans Australia Motorcycle News Insights, Im Paige Estritori, and its Saturday 1 November 2025.
+Hello and welcome to Bike Loans Australia Motorcycle News Insights.
+Im Paige Estritori, and its Saturday, 24 January 2026.

 Thats the wrap.
-For calculators, smart comparisons and to explore flexible motorbike finance for new or used bikes, head to bike-loans.com.au.
-Ride safe, and Ill see you next week.
+For calculators, guides and to compare motorbike finance options, head to bike-loans.com.au.
+Ride safe, and Ill catch you next week.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.